 Tip: Be sure to talk to your insurance agent to see which home system garners the greatest discount on your plan and choose accordingly.

 Avoid Accidents and Internal Threats

 Home alarm systems are not only designed to keep intruders out of your home.
-They also have features designed to face invisible threats like gas leaks, carbon monoxide, fires and natural disasters.
+They also have features designed to face invisible threats like gas leaks, carbon monoxide, fires, and natural disasters.

 They can even detect malfunctioning appliances within your home.

-The value of this is huge because each of these things has the potential to not only damage your home, but they have the potential to hurt the home and homeowners.
+The value of this is huge because each of these things has the potential to not only damage your home, but they also have the potential to hurt the home and homeowners.

 For example, carbon monoxide is an odorless and invisible gas.
 But, it is also very poisonous.

-Having a system to monitor from leaks from household appliances like hot water heaters protects your family from accidentally finding themselves with carbon monoxide poisoning, which can be lethal.
+Having a system to monitor leaks from household appliances like hot water heaters protects your family from accidentally finding themselves with carbon monoxide poisoning, which can be lethal.

 These functions are particularly useful for small businesses using equipment or chemicals known for causing accidents.